How to Plan a Trip to Akaroa and the Banks Peninsula

 So start planning your side-trip to Akaroa and the Banks Peninsula with this complete travel guide to Akaroa.

-Location: Midway down the east coast of the South Island, on the Banks Peninsula in the Canterbury region.
+Akaroa is located midway down the east coast of the South Island, on the Banks Peninsula in the Canterbury region, New Zealand.
+It is southeast of Christchurch.

 What to Do in Akaroa